-The lesson focuses on reflection upon built environments.
+This art lesson for elementary schoolers focuses on reflection upon built environments.
 Students draw on color changes from one to the next to make the skyscape gradient in the background of their picture.
 Through creating their cityscape artwork, kids better understand that their environment can be natural as well as built.

 For the gradient background:

-- Red, yellow, blue, green, orange, pink, purple & white paint.
+- Red, yellow, blue, green, orange, pink, purple, and white paints

 For the cityscape

 Students should begin with their art paper page in a portrait position, and be ready with paintbrushes and their selection of paint colors.
-They’ll get started with warm colors from the color wheels (red, pink, etc) and paint horizontal thick stripes across the page.
+They’ll get started with warm colors from the color wheels (red, pink, etc.), paiting horizontal thick stripes across the page.

-- Students continue the process until their A3 page is painted from top (warm colors) to bottom (cool colors).
+Students should continue the process until their page is painted from the top (warm colors) to bottom (cool colors).

-- Once students have painted their background, allow to fully dry and move onto phase two: Creating the city itself!
+Once students have painted their background, allow the pages to fully dry and move onto phase two: Creating the city itself!